treasure-data/digdag/README.md

 You need to set Bintray user name and API key in `BINTRAY_USER` and `BINTRAY_KEY` environment variables.
 In the following instructions, assumed that `upstream` is set to `treasure-data/digdag` and `origin` is set to your private repository.

-1. run `git pull upstream --tags`.
+1. run `git pull upstream master --tags`.
 1. run `./gradlew setVersion -Pto=<version>` command.
 1. write release notes to `releases/release-<version>.rst` file.
 It must include at least version (the first line) and release date (the last line).
 1. run `./gradlew clean cli site check releaseCheck`.